apache/druid/docs/design/router.md

 if still not resolved.
 When `druid.router.sql.enable` is set to `false` (default value), the Router uses the `defaultBrokerServiceName`.

-Setting `druid.router.sql.enable` does not affect either Avatica JDBC requests or Native Queries.
+Setting `druid.router.sql.enable` does not affect either Avatica JDBC requests or native queries.
-Native queries are always routed using strategies and load rules as explained above.
+Druid always routes native queries using the strategies and load rules as documented.
-Avatica JDBC requests are always routed based on connection ID as explained in the next section.
+Druid always routes Avatica JDBC requests based on connection ID.

 ### Avatica query balancing